huntabyte/bits-ui/sites/docs/content/components/accordion.md

 </MyAccordion>
 ```

-## Value State
+## Managing Value State

-The `value` prop is used to determine which accordion item(s) are currently open.
-Bits UI provides flexible options for controlling and synchronizing the Accordion's value state.
+Bits UI offers several approaches to manage and synchronize the Accordion's value state, catering to different levels of control and integration needs.

-### Two-Way Binding
+### 1. Two-Way Binding

-Use the `bind:value` directive for effortless two-way synchronization between your local state and the Accordion's internal state.
+For seamless state synchronization, use Svelte's `bind:value` directive.
+This method automatically keeps your local state in sync with the accordion's internal state.

 ```svelte
 <script lang="ts">
 	import { Accordion } from "bits-ui";
 	let myValue = $state<string[]>([]);
 </script>